CuriousTech/ESP-HVAC/README.md

 # ESP8266-HVAC
 WiFi Smart Omniscient HVAC Touchscreen Theromstat

-<b>Update 3:</b> Did what I could with the PBC.
+<b>Update 3:</b> Did what I could with the PCB.
 An external sensor works best though.
 I'm done with the code for now as well.

 <b>Update 2:</b> Added a picture.
 There will need to be a rev 1 board.
 The SHT21 works fine on the desk, but reaches 91°F in the box.
 I've moved it to an external board and not sure where to go with it now.